 Infiltrating missions require you to dispatch a squad several days before the mission so they can study the target and make plans.
 This is represented by an in-game "infiltration" value which accumulates as the squad spends more time at the mission location.
-The speed at which a squad infiltrates depends primarily on its size, and to a lesser degree on its equipment.
+The speed at which a squad infiltrates depends on its size, equipment and abilities, as well as the stage of liberation the mission's region is in for some missions.
 The final infiltration value, at the time you launch the mission, affects several aspects of tactical gameplay.
 This includes the quantity of enemies, their detection radius, and the delay before the Skyranger arrives for evac.
 Mission rewards and objective timers are not affected by infiltration.

 The infiltration mechanic is the method by which most, but not all, missions are launched.
 The system is designed to provide a balance between the assignment of your haven personnel on intel gathering, the number of troops and equipment you bring on the mission, and the danger you will encounter on the mission.

 When a mission is discovered you can deploy a squad, selecting soldiers and their loadout just like in the base game.
 Soldiers and equipment are unavailable while deployed to a mission.
 Once in place they will begin infiltrating.
 You can see their progress on the geoscape and you can click the mission bar to view details.
 From that screen you have the option to launch the mission immediately or to abort infiltration and recall your squad.
 The only penalty for aborting early is losing the squad's accumulated infiltration progress; you do not forfeit the mission.
 You can try to re-infiltrate with a newly selected squad if there is enough time left.